Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Conclusion and Future Work

-We presented Conjecturing-Proving Loop, a pipeline for automatically generating mathematical conjectures and proving them in Lean 4 format.
+We presented the Conjecturing-Proving Loop, a pipeline for automatically generating mathematical conjectures and proving them in Lean 4 format.
 We demonstrated that our framework can rediscover a research-level theorem.
-We also verified the in-context learning of proof strategies works effectively in our framework.
+We also verified that in-context learning of proof strategies works effectively in our framework.

-The propositions highlighted in this study were easy to predict.
+The propositions highlighted in this study were relatively natural to conjecture.
 Future work should focus on refining the conjecture generation process to produce deeper and more insightful mathematical statements, possibly by incorporating techniques for guiding the LLM towards unexplored areas of mathematical theory.